Estimated reading time: 6 minutes

 It was hot, so we stayed inside for about an hour, and as the sun began setting, we moved outside and talked with family!
 We are lucky; we have a bunch of super people as family!

-Just yacking with family!
+I’m just yacking with family!
 (Beauty and the Beast)

 Michele & Tony enjoy their vino!

 Amy was busier than a one-legged man at a butt-kicking contest!
 She made everything just perfect.
-A delightful lady and wonderful daughter-in-law!
+A delightful lady and a wonderful daughter-in-law!

 Our hostess with the mostess!